netzmacht-archive/contao-cache-control/README.md

  * Copy the `src` folder into `system/modules/cache-control/classes`.
  * Open `system/modules/cache-control/config/autoload.php` and uncomment the class loader lines.

-After installing it you have to update the database structure.
+After installing it you have to update the database structure and clear your page cache.

 Limitations